Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 To start, you will need:

 1. Read about Git [here](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F).
-2. Set up your own Github "Lab Hub" by forking the [Interactive-Lab-Hub repository](https://github.com/FAR-Lab/Interactive-Lab-Hub).
+2. Set up your own Github "Lab Hub" by forking the [Interactive-Lab-Hub repository](https://github.com/IRL-CT/Interactive-Lab-Hub).
 To get lab updates, simply use [GitHub's "Sync fork" button](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) when new content is available.
-   Use the "Sync fork" button to pull updates when new content is available.

 3. Set up your `README.md` so it has your name and links to this lab.
 Learn to format a README [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 4. **Draw your masterwork from the hat and write it at the top of this file.**